rotated8/dotfiles/README.md

 My preferred font is [Iosevka](https://be5invis.github.io/Iosevka/)- get the latest release of Iosevka Term.
 Iosevka works well with vim-airline, and is used by default in configs.

-`WSLInterop.conf` should be copied to `/usr/lib/binfmt.d` when you see "grep: /proc/sys/fs/binfmt\_misc/WSLInterop: No such file or directory" at login.
-Then, restart WSL and the message should go away.
-This should only be necessary if systemd is enabled.
-This solution comes from [WSL#8843](https://github.com/microsoft/WSL/issues/8843) and [systemd#28126](https://github.com/systemd/systemd/issues/28126)

 Links
 -----